Strategy7 min readMarch 7, 2026

 June–July:

 • Finalize your college list.
-Aim for 8–12 schools across reach, target, and likely categories
+Aim for 8–12 schools across reach, target, and likely categories.
+Not sure how many schools to target?
+Read our guide on how many colleges you should apply to

 • Research Early Decision and Early Action deadlines for each school